 Steam shaped the town of Lumsden, which grew from the late 1870s at a railway junction.
-The Kingston Flyer train took travellers to the shores of Lake Wakatipu, from where they crossed to Queenstown or lakeside farms by steamer – most famously, the elegant SS Earnslaw.
+The Kingston Flyer train took travellers to the shores of Lake Wakatipu, from where they crossed to Queenstown or lakeside farms by steamer – most famously, the elegant TSS Earnslaw.

 Listen to a Roadside Story about Lumsden and transport.
 Roadside Stories is a series of audio guides to places around New Zealand.